 Northern British Columbia

 Important Update for Travellers: Due to COVID-19, BC Ferries is advising customers to avoid non-essential travel.
-We are not accepting any bookings for travel to Northern BC until after June 3, 2020 at this time.
 We are closely monitoring the situation and will reassess, acting in accordance with recommendations from the Public Health Agency of Canada and local tourism boards.
 See more important COVID-19 travel information here.

 Northern BC’s vast, pristine wilderness – an area larger than Japan and twice the size of the United Kingdom – spans over half the province.
 There are clear sparkling streams and lakes, roaring rivers, lush blue-green forests and rough, craggy mountains.
 Across Hecate Strait on the mainland, the Khutzeymateen Valley is home to Canada’s first grizzly bear sanctuary and reserve.
 And in the southeast, you can visit the Kitlope Heritage Conservancy, the largest intact temperate rainforest in the world.
 You can also go hiking, mountain biking, camping, fishing, golfing and swimming in an almost endless number of pristine wilderness spots.
 After exploring the outdoors, you can discover Aboriginal culture in Northern BC’s heritage sites and museums, or visit Prince George, Smithers or Haida Gwaii (formerly the Queen Charlotte Islands) to discover the communities and culture of the north.